ehrenb/machina-docs/machina/docs/development/periodic_worker_development.md

 ## youranalysismodule.py

 This file contains the implementation of your worker module.
-Subclass the machina.core.periodic_worker.PeriodicWorker class, this will ensure your worker module has boilerplate connectivity to the database, and configurations.
-The 'callback' function fires at the interval your analysis module is configured to.
+Subclass the [PeriodicWorker][machina.core.periodic_worker.PeriodicWorker] class, this will ensure your worker module has boilerplate connectivity to the database, and configurations.
+The [callback][machina.core.periodic_worker.PeriodicWorker.callback] function fires at the interval your analysis module is configured to.

 ```python linenums="1" title="youranalysismodule.py"
 class YourAnalysisModule(PeriodicWorker):